knative/serving/docs/client-conventions.md

 For example:
  * Client A deploys image `gcr.io/foods/vegetables:eggplant`
  * While that is not yet Ready, client B deploys `gcr.io/foods/vegetables:squash`
  * The `eggplant` revision becomes Ready: True, and the service moves traffic to it.
+(NB: implementations may choose not to move traffic to any but the latest revision.)
  * The `squash` revision fails to bind to a port, and becomes Ready: False
  * The Service switches from Ready: Unknown to Ready: False because `squash` failed.

 Both client A and B should wait for the last step in this procedure.
- * Client A sees that latestReadyRevision is the revision with the [nonce](#associate-modifications-with-revisions) it specified, and that `latestCreatedRevision` is not.
+ * Client A sees that `latestReadyRevisionName` is the revision with the [nonce](#associate-modifications-with-revisions) it specified, and that `latestCreatedRevisionName` is not.
 It tells the user that deploying was successful.
- * Client B sees that `latestCreatedRevision` is the revision with the nonce it specified; it reports the failure with the appropriate message.
+ * Client B sees that `latestCreatedRevisionName` is the revision with the nonce it specified; it reports the failure with the appropriate message.

 The rule is "Wait for `Ready` to become `True` or `False`, then report on